 - a.)
 The Preparatory Stage relies on general clarification of the Peer Review Process to be undertaken, agreed between the EMG Secretariat and the Reviewed Entity.
-In addition to this, the Peer Review Team is formed.
-Work is undertaken around available information and data, and objectives (scope and focus of the Peer Review, aims, goals, targets; formal and declarative) are developed; a survey from the EMG Secretariat to the Reviewed Entity is also due for completion.
-Where necessary, an initial scoping visit is undertaken of the Peer Review site. - b.)
-The Consultation Stage involves a recommended onsite visit undertaken by the Peer Review Team, alongside the consultation of relevant officials and staff of the Reviewed Agency.
-As part of the review, the Agency is requested to submit available data to the Peer Review Team, who then prepares a Draft Peer Review Report including draft conclusions and recommendations, with the transmission of this draft document to all Members of the collective Peer Review Body well in advance of the proposed Peer Review Body Meeting. - c.)
+In addition to this, the Peer Review Team is formed, work is undertaken around available information and data, and objectives (scope and focus of the Peer Review, aims, goals, targets; formal and declarative) are developed; a survey from the EMG Secretariat to the Reviewed Entity is also due for completion.
+Where necessary, if the peer review site requires an initial scoping visit, then this is undertaken this is usually the case for field offices. - b.)
+The Consultation Stage involves a recommended onsite visit undertaken by the Peer Review Team, alongside the consultation of relevant officials and staff of the reviewed entity.
+As part of the review, the Reviewed Agency is requested to submit available data to the Peer Review Team, who then prepare a Draft Peer Review Report including draft conclusions and recommendations, with the transmission of this draft document to all members of the collective Peer Review Body well in advance of the proposed Peer Review Body Meeting. - c.)
 The Peer Review Stage undertaken by the Peer Review Body, which for every review includes an exchange among peers and the review and revision of the draft conclusions and recommendations.
 The Peer Review Body Meeting will discuss and adopt the final non-binding conclusions and recommendations on both the achievements and the areas for progress, to be transmitted to the Senior Officials Meeting of the EMG and likewise to top officials of the Reviewed Entity.